 Then you can bring them deeper using a newsletter that goes out regularly to support your Tribe in an on-going way.

 For most people, two challenges keep them from using this approach, even though they know it would be a good fit.

 - First, they’re not sure how to organize the content.
 Should Widgetry Success or Widgets for People be the first article new newsletter subscribers receive?

 - Second, they get overwhelmed at the thought of writing all that content all at once.
 And make no mistake, shaping your Tribe’s experience with autoresponders absolutely means writing a lot of content in a short period of time.

-That’s why one of our most popular packages is this autoresponder/newsletter hybrid where we create that intial autoresponder designed to take your new subscribers by the hand and usher them into your Tribe so they’re committed and ready to take action and write the content for your regular newsletter.
+That’s why one of our most popular packages is an autoresponder/newsletter hybrid where we create that initial autoresponder designed to take your new subscribers by the hand and usher them into your Tribe so they’re committed and ready to take action and write the content for your regular newsletter.

 Of course, you can put this together on your own, but for our clients, not having to do all that writing *and* having expert perspective and guidance is really valuable.

-If it sounds like something you’d benefit from, reply to this newsletter and I’ll get all your questions answered personally.Blog
+If it sounds like something you’d benefit from, send an email and I’ll get all your questions answered personally.Blog